beancount/fava/fava/docs/features.md

 example), and finally the URL to link to.
 The URL can be relative, like in the example above, or absolute, even linking to an external site.

+There's a special URL handler `/jump` which can be used to jump to current page with given params.
+This is useful to limit the scope of current viewing page.
+E.g. `/jump?time=last+month+-+next+month` will show current page but limit to the last month, this month and the next month.

 ## Language

 You can change the language of the interface by specifying the `language` setting.